The Sea Inside poster

 The inciting incident occurs at 14 minutes when Julia, a lawyer who also suffers from a degenerative disease, arrives to help Ramón with his legal fight for the right to die with dignity.
 Her arrival brings new hope and purpose to his campaign, transforming it from abstract principle to concrete action..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Ramón makes the active choice to publicly pursue his legal right to assisted suicide, appearing on television and fully committing to the court case.
+This shows the protagonist's commitment to Ramón makes the active choice to publicly pursue his legal right to assisted suicide, appearing on television and fully committing to the court case.
 This decision transforms his private wish into a public crusade, accepting all consequences., moving from reaction to action.

 At 61 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat The court denies Ramón's petition for assisted suicide.
+Significantly, this crucial beat The court denies Ramón's petition for assisted suicide.
 This false defeat raises the stakes - the legal system has failed him, forcing him to consider illegal means.
 Simultaneously, Julia's disease progresses, making their relationship more urgent and tragic., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 92 minutes (73% through) represents the emotional nadir.
 Here, Julia, now severely disabled by her progressing disease, chooses life and attempts suicide but fails, then disappears from Ramón's life entirely.
 His primary ally and romantic hope abandons him.
-Rosa also cannot commit to helping him die, leaving Ramón utterly alone in his mission., shows the protagonist at their lowest point.
+Rosa also cannot commit to helping him die, leaving Ramón utterly alone in his mission., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 100 minutes initiates the final act resolution at 80% of the runtime.
 Rosa returns with a network of friends willing to help Ramón die in a way that protects them legally.
 Ramón synthesizes his learnings: love means respecting someone's autonomous choice, even when it breaks your heart.
 He accepts help while designing a method that keeps everyone legally safe., demonstrating the transformation achieved throughout the journey.